feathr-ai/feathr/README.md

 ## Feathr Highlights

+Below are the highlighted capabilities for Feathr.
 For more capabilities on Feathr, please refer to [Feathr Capabilities](./docs/concepts/feathr-capabilities.md)

 ### Rich UDF Support

-Highly customizable UDFs with native PySpark and Spark SQL to lower learning curve for data scientists:
+Feathr has highly customizable UDFs with native PySpark and Spark SQL integration to lower learning curve for data scientists:

 ```python
 def add_new_dropoff_and_fare_amount_column(df: DataFrame):